Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of quarterly financial data reveals several notable trends and patterns over the observed periods.
+The financial data reveals several discernible trends in revenue, inventories, and inventory turnover over the examined quarters.

 - Revenue from contracts with purchasers